-Liberal Studies (ALS) accepts students without college credit, but requires a High School Diploma or GED and a minimum High School g.p.a. of 2.0 (if applicable).
-For students who have earned college credit, a minimum g.p.a. of 2.0 is required for admission.
+General Studies (associate's degree) and Liberal Studies (bachelor's degree) accept students without college credit, but require a High School Diploma or GED and a minimum High School GPA of 2.0 (if applicable).
+For students who have earned college credit, a minimum GPA of 2.0 is required for admission.